 Anyway, I’m managing.
 How are you guys?
 Anything new?
 Anything you need or want to share?

-Thanks for listening.
-Take care of yourselves and each other. ✌🙏💛
+Take care of yourself, and when you can, each other.

 Here’s a thing.
 Great mood or not, Johnny Cash music speaks to the situation every time. 🎵🎶🎧🎵🎶🎧 The Man in Black.
 Every single time.

 It’s not peppy social media post type stuff.
 It’s the negative stuff most people fail to post.

 SPOILER ALERT: LIFE (and its truths and this post) AREN’T ALWAYS PRETTY.

 Miserable.
 That’s me.
 Okay?
 Miserable.
 So miserable and tired of fighting it.
 And for effin what?
 Even if I crawl my way back to the top, I’ll be back here soon.
 It is the reality I face with my day-to-day, week-to-week, month-to-month Bipolar.
 And I’m so extremely tired of the physical pain.

 And I love you folks, I promise I do, but don’t tell me to pray it away with name it and claim it, and don’t tell me to drink a smoothie.
 Sometimes, it really is okay to say, “I have no idea what you face, or what to say, but I’m listening.
 I care.
 I’m here.
 It’s important to me you’re on this planet.”